-During the current season, the athlete must perform a routine with a difficulty score of a least 8.0 difficulty (combined 5 skill and 8 skill passes) at the Advanced level at a sanctioned U.S.T.A. meet to be eligible to compete in Elite Tumbling.
+During the current season, the athlete must perform a routine with a difficulty score of a least 7.8 difficulty (combined two (2) 8 skill passes) at the Advanced level at a sanctioned AAU meet to be eligible to compete in Elite Tumbling.
 Proof of eligibility is validated by the official score sheets that are sent into the National Office by meet directors.
 The National Office will develop and maintain a list of athletes qualified and eligible for Elite Tumbling.